 The Pick Up a Book and Read program motivates children to feel excited about reading.
 By providing program incentives, we hope to propel children to a higher reading level while encouraging them to take responsibility for their reading.
-Students use a reading score card to track their minutes read and have it initialed by an adult.
+Students use a score card to track their minutes read and have it initialed by an adult.
 All types of reading are encouraged.
-Independent reading or reading to another person from sources such as books, magazines and newspapers qualify for the program.
+Independent reading or to another person from sources such as books, magazines and newspapers qualify for the program.

 Each participating classroom will receive a Pick Up a Book and Read poster, a bookmark for each student and a reading scorecard for each student.

 - All participating students will receive a certificate of accomplishment.

 - Students who read over 1,500 minutes will receive a Pick Up a Book and Read pencil case (while supplies last)

 - Students who read over 2,500 minutes will receive Pick Up a Book and Read drawstring bag (while supplies last)

 - The top reader from each classroom will receive a special All-Star certificate.

 - The top reader from each grade level in each school will receive four (4) tickets to a predetermined Carolina Hurricanes hockey game.